Roller skates: History

-Eventually, roller skating evolved from just a pastime to a competitive sport; speed skating, racing on skates, and inline figure skating, very similar to what can be seen in the Olympics on ice.
+Eventually, roller skating evolved from just a pastime to a competitive sport; speed skating, racing on skates, and artistic roller skating, equivalent to figure skating on ice.
 In the mid 1990s roller hockey, played with a ball rather than a puck, became so popular that it even made an appearance in the Olympics in 1992.
 The National Sporting Goods Association statistics showed, from a 1999 study, that 2.5 million people played roller hockey.
 Roller skating was considered for the 2012 Summer Olympics but has never become an Olympic event.
 Other roller skating sports include jam skating and roller derby.

-Roller skating popularity exploded during the disco era but tapered off in the 1980s and 1990s.
+Roller skating popularity began during the late 1950s and 1960s at rock 'n' roll teen dance halls, but exploded and took off in the 1970s and 1980s due to the introduction of large rubberized polymer wheels such as Krypto-Pro, to replace metal wheels, becoming popular and an iconic thing of that time.
+In the early 1990s it would begin to diminish in popularity.
 Sales of roller skates increased during the COVID-19 pandemic as people sought safe outdoor activities.

-Roller skating saw a revival in the late 2010s and early 2020s, spurred on by a number of viral videos on the popular video sharing app TikTok.
+Roller skating saw a revival in the late 2010s and early 2020s, spurred on by a number of viral videos on the popular video-sharing app TikTok and also a revival of 1970s and 1980s pop culture from film and TV nostalgia.
 Many popular brands sold out to the point of back-order, with many people taking up the hobby during COVID-19 quarantines across the globe.